Where to Buy DWN Trees

 Radiant Flowering Crabapple Single, deep, pink bloom.
 New growth reddish purple, mature leaves green.
 Red fruit.
 Fast-growing tree, to 20 ft. high

 Berrinda™ Ash Fraxinus velutina 'Berrinda' Cold hardy variety native to New Mexico.
 Seedless.
 Bright yellow fall color.
 Fast growing to 50 ft., spreading to 40 ft.
-USDA Zone 5b.
+Hardy to USDA Zone 5b.

 Fan Tex™ Ash Fraxinus velutina 'Fan Tex' Superior selection of Arizona ash.
 Large dark green leaves, symmetrical canopy, fast growing, seedless.
 Good tree for Southwestern desert climates.
 Budded onto seedling Arizona Ash.